5stars217/5stars217.github.io/_posts/2024-04-23-adversaries-sometimes-compute-gradients.md

 ![Source: [endgame-ml-features](https://www.elastic.co/jp/blog/opening-machine-learning-black-box-model-interpretability) calculation using [SHAP](https://christophm.github.io/interpretable-ml-book/shapley.html) values.
 You can see the features 'pushing' a detection, this can be used to refine payloads.](/assets/img/post11/endgame.png){: .mx-auto.d-block :} Source: [endgame-ml-features](https://www.elastic.co/jp/blog/opening-machine-learning-black-box-model-interpretability) calculation using [SHAP](https://christophm.github.io/interpretable-ml-book/shapley.html) values.
 You can see the features 'pushing' a detection, this can be used to refine payloads.

-I have been operationalizing detection data and performing behavioral analysis of endpoint detection systems using unsuperv These offensive anomaly detectors can inform us when a defensive technology has detected something it cares about and build us an ongoing database of telemetry.
+I have been operationalizing detection data and performing [behavioral analysis of endpoint detection systems using unsupervised learning](https://www.youtube.com/watch?v=DLDrsSb_iqI&t=4s).
+These offensive anomaly detectors can inform us when a defensive technology has detected something it cares about and build us an ongoing database of telemetry.
 It isn't necessarily how a sophisticated threat actor would  collect this data (illegally) but it creates a legal mechanism to simulate it, since we aren't reversing the software either.

 > In this manner, control evasions can be developed not by intuition or historical knowledge, but by understanding the specific ML features or labels of a detection , and adjusting accordingly.